-The Managing Director is the Group's chief operating decision-maker and monitors the operating results of the Group's operating segments for the purpose of making decisions about resource allocation and performance assessment.
-The Managing Director assesses the performance of the operating segments based on a measure of earnings before interest, tax, depreciation and excluding the effects of fair value and other gains and losses ("Segment results") which are not operational in nature.
+The Joint Managing Directors are the Group's chief operating decision-makers and monitor the operating results of the Group's operating segments for the purpose of making decisions about resource allocation and performance assessment.
+The Joint Managing Directors assess the performance of the operating segments based on a measure of earnings before interest, tax, depreciation and excluding the effects of fair value and other gains and losses ("Segment results") which are not operational in nature.